jerfeson/slim4-skeleton/README.md

 # Slim Framework 4 Skeleton Application (http + cli)

+Use this skeleton application to quickly setup and start working on a new Slim Framework 4 application (Tested with slim 4.5).
+This application handles http and command line requests.
+This application ships with a few service providers and a Session middleware out of the box.
+Supports container resolution and auto-wiring.

+To remove a service provider comment it on config/app.php file and remove it from composer.json, update composer.

+Available service providers:

+- [SlashTrace]
+- [Monolog]
+- [Twig]
+- [Flash Message]

 ### Install the Application

 Run this command from the directory in which you want to install your new Slim Framework application.